Abebe-Biru/calculator-web-app/README.md

 git clone https://github.com/Abebe-Biru/calculator-web-app.git
 ```

 2.Ensure you have PHP installed on your machine.
-If you don't, you can download and install [https://www.php.net/downloads.php](https://www.php.net/downloads.php).
+If you don't, you can download and install it from [https://www.php.net/downloads.php](https://www.php.net/downloads.php).

 3.Navigate to the project directory by using: